Udayel/Elastic-ingest-accelerator/README.md

    8.12 Ingest Kinesis Logs: Select 'yes' if you want to ingest Kinesis data streams.
 This is an optional parameter.

    8.13 Kinesis Data Stream ARNs: Comma-delimited list of Kinesis Data Stream ARNs.
-Provide value only if you have selected 'yes' for the parameter ***Ingest Kinesis Log***.
+Provide value only if you have selected 'yes' for the parameter ***Ingest Kinesis Logs***.

    8.14 Ingest CloudWatch Logs: Select 'yes' if you want to ingest CloudWatch Log Group logs.
 This is an optional parameter.